blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/campaigns/korsarus/factions.md

 ## Giant Horde
 King Kurfigar and a mass of other giants have settled the area known as the Giant's playground, crushing towns in the process.
 They kill most humans on sight, but have more patience with beast folk and other giants.

+## Church of Uaos
+- Felicity of Blackfurnace
+- Neetihlayhaylee of Cloverfield
+- Tihtahgay of Tahhaykoh
+- Tohgahlaygoh of Korsarus City Temple District

+## Church of Kord
+- Salvation of Fireshant
+- Serenity of Tinderheart
+- Stainless of Korsarus city Temple district

+## Church of Exheia
+- Truth of Ironbend
+- Communication of Korsarus City University Stacks
+- Tcheotchahheejoh of Korsarus City Temple District

+## Church of Gidur
+- Providence of Bingle
+- Integrity of Vanderbert
+- Glory of Sevensteel
+- Security of Korsarus City University Archives

+## Church of Gegtex
+- Spriflofruth of Korsarus city Temple District

 ## Thieves' Guild
 The thieves' guild is home to those stealing for profit, and those who wish to steal from the rich and give to the poor.